Jobsite Sanitation

 • + Can the service day be locked to a specific weekday?

-Monthly contracts lock in a fixed weekday and route window that remains consistent for the life of the build.
+Monthly contracts secure a fixed weekday and route window maintained for the entire duration of the building project.

 • + What does monthly billing include?

-Delivery, weekly servicing, paper and sanitizer top-ups, final pickup and phase relocations.
+Delivery, weekly servicing, paper and sanitizer top-ups, final pickup and phase relocations on long-term contracts.

 • + Do you deliver to active concrete pours?